Manuel-Ferreras/phishing-Simulation/README.md

 # phishing-Simulation
 Humans are one of the most vulnerable parts of cyber security so I created a phishing Simulation Campaign using Wizer to deliver cyber security awareness training.

-- Attacker will do reconnaissance on sites like Linkedin or use osint tools to find the name, job, title and position of Authority within a company.
+- Attathreat actors will do reconnaissance on sites like Linkedin or use osint tools to find the name, job, title, and position of Authority within a company.

 - created a custom phishing email that exploits the employee's sense of urgency, trust, and Greed.